albertduodu/AlbertDuodu.github.io/_pages/cv.md

 Education
 ======
 * PhD in Economics, Lund University, 2019 - Ongoing
-  *  Visiting PhD Student, University of Warwick, January 2023 to June 2023
+  *  Visiting PhD Student, University of Warwick, February 2023 to July 2023
 * Msc in Economic, Lund University, 2017 - 2019
 * Bsc in Economics, University of Ghana, 2009 - 2014